ScryEngineering/scrygroup.com/content/blog-posts/2020-03-16/coronovirus-update.md

 - Get enough sleep, *make sleep a high priority*
 - Limit notifications for your technology such as phones to just the essentials
 - If you are working on anything that is critical enough that missing a step due to forgetfulness would be very bad start making checklists to help your execution.
 The book "The checklist manifesto" has some good guidelines to how to create a good checklist.
+- Stay up to date with the news but strongly ration it.
+Only mindfully consume the news, if you get sucked into looking at the news too much you will burn up very valuable mental capacity.
+Staying informed is important but don't let it consume you.

 ## Flattening the curve